vfeskov/gitpunch/server/README.md

 npm start
 ```

-Client will be accessible on http://localhost:3000, it will proxy `/api*` requests to http://localhost:3001/api where the server will run.
+Client will be accessible on http://localhost:3000, it will proxy `/api*` requests to http://localhost:3001/api where the server will listen.

 ### Production mode